AidenNelsonsPortfolio/KnapsackDP/README.txt

-To begin this program, ensure that the project4.py file is in the same directory as the 'knapsack.txt' file that holds the number of items and the target weight on the first line, and then, on each subsequent line k, the weight and value of item k.
+To begin this program, ensure that the project4.py file is in the same directory as the 'knapsack.txt' file that holds the number of items and the target weight on the first line, and then, on each subsequent line k, the weight and value of item k (in that order).

 -----------------------------------------------------------------